hpr-7598/cookbook-HP/README.md

-This cookbook contains all my favorite reciepes and creations that I have experimented with over the past few years.
-Some of these recipes were inspired from others and due credit has been given to original creators.
+This cookbook contains all my favorite receipes and creations that I have experimented with over the past few years.
+Some of these receipes were inspired from others and due credit has been given to original creators.